Health Career Exploration Resources for Students

 - SkillsUSA – North Dakota – SkillsUSA is a national organization that serves trade, industrial, technical, and health occupations students in high schools, career and technical centers, and colleges.
 It is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 More than 1,000 corporations, trade associations and labor unions actively support SkillsUSA on the national level through financial contributions and involvements of their people in SkillsUSA activities.

-- North Dakota Technology Student Organization (ND TSA)– TSA provides students in Technology Education grades 7-12 with leadership opportunities and the chance to participate in competitive events.
+- North Dakota Technology Student Association (ND TSA)– TSA provides students in Technology Education grades 7-12 with leadership opportunities and the chance to participate in competitive events.
 The mission of the Technology Student Association is to prepare our membership for the challenges of a dynamic world by promoting technological literacy, leadership and problem solving resulting in personal growth and opportunities.

 For more information, contact:

-Kylie Nissen, Project Coordinator
+Kylie Nissen, Program Director

 Grand Forks, ND 58202-9037